 use the configuration syntax below.

 MSMQ forces the same TimeToBeReceived on all messages in a transaction.
-Therefore, OverrideTimeToBeReceived is not supported when using the MSMQ Transport.
-If OverrideTimeToBeReceived is detected when using MSMQ an exception will be thrown with the following text:
+Therefore, OverrideTimeToBeReceived is unsupported when using the MSMQ Transport.
+If OverrideTimeToBeReceived is detected when using MSMQ, an exception will be thrown with the following text:

 Setting a custom OverrideTimeToBeReceived for audits is not supported on transactional MSMQ